SrashtiChauhan/Agentic_Srishti--FlowPilot-Enterprise-Workflow-Orchestration-Platform/docs/decisions/ADR-001-technology-stack.md

 * Have mature ecosystems.
 * Support asynchronous execution.
 * Provide reliable AI and database integrations.
-* Can be deployed within the planned two-month MVP timeline
+* Can be deployed within the planned two-month MVP timeline.

 ## Decisions